 Educate the Next Generation of Leaders in Energy

-The Texas A&M Energy Institute interdisciplinary curriculum program proposed the creation of (a) a unique professional “Master of Science in Energy” degree program, and (b) a “Certificate in Energy” program.
-Both programs received approval of the University and the Board of Regents, and are currently with the Texas Higher Education Coordinating Board.
-The Texas A&M Energy Institute supports student-led campus initiatives and provides grants and fellowships.
+The Texas A&M Energy Institute is the home of (a) a unique professional “Master of Science in Energy” degree program, and (b) a “Certificate in Energy” program, and (c) a “Certificate in Energy Technology, Law and Policy.”
+The Texas A&M Energy Institute also supports student-led campus initiatives and provides grants and fellowships.

 Establish External Partnerships in Energy